txoof/ansible/README.md

 `$ ansible-playbook basic_install.yml -i hosts -e host=raspberrypi.local`

 ### Explanation:

 `-i` Inventory file that contains all known hosts (update as needed) `-e, --extra-var` Specify extra variables that will be used when running playbook `host=host-name.whatever` Specify the hostname to run against

 ## Rasperry Pi Play Books

 ### rpi_000_wifi_ssh_setup.yml

 Setup wifi and ssh when writing a new image.
+This is largely unneeded as the new Raspery Pi Imager can do this setup during the writing of the SD card image.

 `$ ansible-playbook rpi_000_wifi_ssh_setup.yml -i hosts -e host=localhost`

-#### Tasks Executed:
+#### Tasks Executed

 * collect SSID name
 * collect WPA key
 * collect country code
 * create network block and set country code

 ### rpi_001_basic_install

-Basic setup of a raspberry pi
+Basic setup of a raspberry pi.

-This playbook requires `sshpass` is installed
+This playbook requires `sshpass` is installed if no ssh keys defined in the `~.ssh/authroized_keys` file.

-Run this command to clean up `known_hosts`:
+Run this command to clean up `known_hosts` on the local device.

 `$ ssh-keygen -R raspberrypi.local`